TYPO3GmbH/ext-file-variants/README.md

 5. Do so for all the record you wish to translate.
 If no translation is provided, the content language fallback chain will be in place as before.

+An extra storage will be provided by the extension, that serves as destination for the language variants.
+A fallback to default storage is in place.

 Data Example
 ,,,,,,,,,,,,